runspired/ember-mobiletouch/roadmap.md

 - [X] Utilize a single global Hammer instance
 - [X] Send gestures as Ember Events
 - [X] Convert handlers for "click" to tap with deprecation notice
+- [X] Demo page (for testing)
+- [X] FEAT: EventManager support (add gestures to eventManager instead of directly to the view)
+- [X] Either deprecate hammerAllow and hammerExclude or make them work on events defined directly on the view
+- [X] action handlers utilize tap by default

 ## 1.2
-- [ ] Demo page (for testing)
 - [ ] Fast focus on inputs on Cordova apps (`.focus()` available)
 - [ ] Fast focus on inputs on mobile apps (`.focus()` broken in Safari)
+- [ ] Add "fastClick" event (touchstart based implementation)

 # 1.3
-- [ ] FEAT: EventManager support (add gestures to eventManager instead of directly to the view)
-- [ ] Add "fastClick" event (touchstart based implementation)

-# 1.4
 - [ ] Global Edge Gestures (based on relative coordinates `["top", "center"]` ),
 - [ ] Multi-Touch Gestures (three finger and four finger swipes)

+# 1.4
+- [ ] FEAT: Trackpad gesture support?

 # 1.5
-- [ ] FEAT: Trackpad gesture support?
+- [-] PERF: Can we send events from hammer to Ember's delegator directly, or do we have to trigger the DOM events?

 # 1.6
-- [ ] PERF: Can we send events from hammer to Ember's delegator directly, or do we have to trigger the DOM events?
+- [ ] Automated Tests

 # 1.7
-- [ ] Automated Tests

-# 1.8
-- [ ] Either deprecate hammerAllow and hammerExclude or make them work on events defined directly on the view
 - [ ] Investigate this further: https://gist.github.com/weotch/5730563

 ## 2.0